by Neil Bauman, Ph.D.

 Therefore, you do not want to associate any negative emotions (fear, anger, worry, anxiety, etc.) with your tinnitus. as this will just strengthen the tinnitus connections in your brain.
 Instead, learn to focus on other (good) things and treat your tinnitus as though it isn’t even important enough to notice—and over time you will notice your tinnitus becoming less and less intrusive and it will tend to fade into the background.

-If you want to learn more about tinnitus and good ways to deal with it, you can learn much more in my book, When Your Ears Ring—Cope with Your Tinnitus—Here’s How.
+If you want to learn more about tinnitus and good ways to deal with it, you can learn much more in my book, Take Control of Your Tinnitus—Here’s How.